ymilesz/ymilesz.github.io/index.md

 ## RESEARCH

 ### Hymenoptera Phylogenomics using Ultraconserved Elements (UCEs)
-My current postdoc work focuses on using UCEs to generate genomic-level data to reconstruct the phylogeny of Ants, Rose Gall Wasps (Cynipidae: _Diplolepis_), Oak Gall Parasitoids (Eurytomidae: _Sycophila_), and designing probe sets for nematodes (Order Rhabditida).
+My current postdoc work focuses on using UCEs to generate genomic-level data to reconstruct the phylogeny of Ants, Gall Wasps, and their Parasitoids.
 Ultraconserved elements have been shown to be very effective at resolving phylogenetic relationships at both deep and shallow evolutionary scale, and can be used on older museum specimens that have degraded DNA.
 I have also led a review paper on arthropod UCEs phylogenomics, which explains the technique and offers best-practice tips for downstream analyses.<br>
 ![](Photos/Nylanderia.jpg) <br>
 Formicidae: _Nylanderia fulva_